Fifth Harmony Promises to Make Fans ''So Proud'' With New Music

 2017 will bring a new Fifth Harmony as former member Camila Cabello focuses on a solo career.
 As for the remaining girls including Lauren Jauregui, Dinah Jane and Dancing With the Stars contestant Normani Kordei, there's a lot to look forward to.

-"Y'all have been working so hard and we have been working just as hard, Dinah shared.
+"Y'all have been working so hard and we have been working just as hard," Dinah shared.
 "We are sure to make you all so proud.
 Y'all stay tuned for new music."

 Fifth Harmony's night out comes more than a month after they performed at the 2017 People's Choice Awards .
 After singing "Work From Home," Lauren teased a bit more of what's to come.